Harassment and Inappropriate Conduct Policy

 Interviewing the Complainant

-One or both Convention Organisers should interview the Complainant as soon as possible after the receipt of the complaint.
+The Convention Organiser(s) should interview the Complainant as soon as possible after the receipt of the complaint.
 This interview should take place in a quiet, private area, with a chaperone if this is deemed necessary or requested by either party.
-This interview does not have to be a formal event, and could take the form of an chat in a quiet side area.
+This interview does not have to be a formal event, and could take the form of a chat in a quiet side area.

-During the interview the Complaint Manager should attempt to uncover all key points about the complaint.
+During the interview the Convention Organiser(s) should attempt to uncover all key points about the complaint.
 Specific attention should be paid to the following:

 - the identity of the Respondent(s)